To0TurNT/TurNT_ButtonCollection/README.md

 [![Button Collection Preview](buttoncollectionpreview.png)](https://to0turnt.github.io/TurNT_ButtonCollection/)

+## Features

+- **9 Unique Button Styles**: Each button has its own visual effects and animations
+- **Interactive System**: Each button plays a fun sound and visual effect when clicked
+- **Spam-Friendly Shuffle**: Click the same button repeatedly to spam your favorite sound, then click a different button to shuffle all sounds to new random assignments

 ## About

 A showcase of various custom button designs and styles created for web projects.
+Each button features unique visual effects, animations, and sound feedback for an engaging interactive experience.

 ## Usage